You don’t have to look too far to see that the world is becoming more and more digitized.

 Another option would be to use social media such as YouTube, WhatsApp, Facebook and Instagram.
 Research has found that creating WhatsApp groups with all of the classes allows for teachers to have instant contact with them.
 Obviously there must be strict rules in place to ensure the professional use of the groups but if the pupils are mature enough, it really can work to everyone’s benefit.

 As a teacher, you could film yourself giving a lesson and post it to YouTube where your pupils could subscribe and watch.
 Facebook offers many opportunities to create groups and pages just as Instagram does.
 You are only limited by your imagination when it comes to teaching classes online.

 A Digital Classroom:

 We would not normally talk about this topic in our blog posts.
-We’ve focused on the importance of trainings and an online environment at the level of corporations, but we know how important and challenging is this, so we want to offer our full understanding of it.
+We've focused on the importance of online classes and an online environment at the level of corporations, but we know how important and challenging is this, so we want to offer our full understanding of it.